20012026

 Approach to teaching

 I have been teaching in various guises for thirty years.
 I regard creativity, wellbeing and inclusion as central to my teaching practice.
 I use structured and unstructured group work, person-centred learning, mindfulness, and 'flipping' in my classes, as well some of the latest research on wellbeing and mindset.
-I've written about the craft of writing in a series of blog posts for New Writing South here.
-As a member of the Centre for Arts and Wellbeing at the University of Brighton, I am enthusiastic about sharing writing and wellbeing practices with students and colleagues.
+I was a member of the Centre for Arts and Wellbeing at the University of Brighton, and I am enthusiastic about sharing writing and wellbeing practices with students and colleagues.

 I have published on Creative Writing and Drama pedagogy in Writing in Education, Writing in Practice, TEXT, Journal of Writing and Writing Courses, Creative Learning and Teaching Magazine, and National Drama Magazine, and spoken regularly about creative teaching and reflective practice at conferences.
 I am a Senior Fellow of the HEA and have been nominated for a National Teaching Fellowship twice.